A Brief History of the OSI Model

 Session Layer: Managing Communication Channels

-The OSI model Session layer establishes and manages communication channels between devices.
-Layer 5 is responsible for ensuring uninterrupted data transfer by overseeing the functionality and operation of sessions.
-In addition to initiating and terminating communication channels, Layer 5 also sets up checkpoints during data transfer, which can aid in resuming a session in case of interruption.
+The Session Layer of the OSI Model establishes and manages communication channels between devices.
+It ensures uninterrupted data transfer by overseeing the functionality of active sessions.
+Layer 5 not only initiates and terminates communication channels but also sets up checkpoints during data transfer, enabling the session to resume if interrupted.

-The session layer employs communication types: simplex, half-duplex, and full-duplex.
-Each of these represents a distinct transmission mode utilized for data communication.
+The Session Layer uses different communication modes: simplex, half-duplex, and full-duplex, each representing a distinct transmission mode for effective data communication.

 Presentation Layer: Data Formatting and Encryption